 In addition to games and calculators, Free Math Help offers message boards to get live answers to your questions from experts.
 This homework help site covers math areas like algebra, geometry, statistics, calculus and trigonometry.
 Message boards are available from beginning to advanced math topics.
 You'll need to register before you can post to the board.
 Additionally, your questions are open to members from beginner to elite.
 You also have the ability to private message some members to get even more feedback.
 You can also view their qualifications to ensure that you are getting the best help.

 You can also find free information sites that help you with homework by explaining concepts, themes, or formulas of specific subjects.
 Here are some tips on finding good homework help sites:

 - Since virtually anyone can publish information on the web, it's important to make sure the sites you are getting your free homework help from are unbiased and accurate.
-Again, your local public library website can be an excellent tool, as library websites contain collections of sites that have been reviewed for accuracy.
+Your local public library website can be an excellent tool, as library websites contain collections of sites that have been reviewed for accuracy.

 - Your state may also maintain information sites that can be excellent free teen homework help resources, such as InfOhio.
 Ask your local librarian or a teacher whether your state has this type of program and how you can gain access.

-More Sources for Homework Help
+Apps for Homework